oribermudez/cprg303-mobiledev/PaymentIntegration.md

 ##### Rationale 💡

 After thorough evaluation, our decision to choose Stripe as the payment gateway for our transportation app is based on several key considerations that align with our project's specific needs and goals.
-Stripe is renowned for its robust security measures, including PCI DSS compliance, which ensures the highest standards of data protection for our users' sensitive financial information [2].
+While PayPal is a reputable and widely used payment gateway, Stripe is renowned for its robust security measures, including PCI DSS compliance, which ensures the highest standards of data protection for our users' sensitive financial information [2].
 This is especially crucial in the transportation industry, where trust and security are important.
-Stripe's commitment to security, data encryption, and tokenization [2] significantly mitigates the risk of data breaches and instills confidence in our users when making payments through our app.
+While PayPal also emphasizes security, Stripe's commitment to security, data encryption, and tokenization [2] significantly mitigates the risk of data breaches and instills confidence in our users when making payments through our app, making Stripe a better fit for the company's objectives.

 Moreover, Stripe's user-friendly and developer-friendly interface provides a seamless integration process, minimizing disruptions to our app's user experience and reducing the technical complexity of implementation.
 Additionally, Stripe's competitive transaction fees and transparent pricing structure help us optimize operational costs while maintaining affordability for both our users and our business.
 In summary, Stripe's comprehensive security, ease of integration, global reach, and cost-effectiveness [1] make it the ideal choice for our transportation app, ensuring secure and convenient payment transactions that enhance user trust and satisfaction.

-***
+---

 ## Resources

 [1] Tipalti.
 “Comparing the Top Online Payment Software Solutions: Stripe vs. PayPal vs. Square.”
 Tipalti.
 Accessed: Sept 28th, 2023.
 [Online].
 Available: https://tipalti.com/best-online-payment-software/

 [2] D. Strojny.
 “Stripe vs PayPal: Who should you choose?.”
 Memberful.
 Accessed: Sept 28th, 2023.
 [Online].
 Available: https://memberful.com/blog/stripe-vs-paypal/#:~:text=with%20Memberful%20%E2%86%92-,Security,very%20stable%20and%20secure%20platforms.